Sacramento, CA (SAC)

 Designed by the San Francisco architectural firm of Bliss and Faville, the three story building with red tile roof employs a dignified Renaissance Revival style.
 A reinforced concrete frame is faced with Italian sienna-colored brick trimmed with terracotta.
 The famous waiting room includes a 40-foot-high barrel vaulted ceiling, Philippine mahogany woodwork and marble floors.
 Enormous arched windows allow sunlight, filtered through leaded, amber-colored glass, to stream into the space.
 A mural by John A. MacQuarrie located on the east wall of the waiting room depicts the 1863 groundbreaking ceremony of the Central Pacific Railroad.

-Today the station is a key component in a massive development deal—a decade in the making—that is meant to create a multimodal transportation hub, revitalize Sacramento’s urban core and end 150 years of railroad ownership over a large area immediately adjacent to downtown.
+The station is a key component in a massive development deal—more than a decade in the making—that is meant to create a multimodal transportation hub, revitalize Sacramento’s urban core and end 150 years of railroad ownership over a large area immediately adjacent to downtown.
 This vision includes redevelopment of the station complex and the Sacramento Railyards, which is reputed to be the largest infill development in the United States.

 In late 2006, Union Pacific Railroad finalized a deal to sell the 240-acre railyard site to Thomas Enterprises, a private development firm.
 The entire railyards project came to a halt in the fall of 2010 as Thomas Enterprises was unable to meet its debt obligations and the property went into foreclosure.
 The lender, Inland American Real Estate Trust, subsequently took ownership.
 Prior to extensive construction over the site, the railyards must undergo environmental remediation.
 Soil contaminated by more than a century of toxic, heavy industrial uses will be hauled away and replaced.

-Concurrent with the rail yards transaction, the city of Sacramento in 2006 acquired an 8.8 acre plot of land containing the existing rail station and an option on an adjacent 24 acres.
+Concurrent with the rail yards transaction, the city of Sacramento in 2006 acquired an 8.8-acre plot of land containing the existing rail station and an option on an adjacent 24 acres for $52 million.
 Three years earlier, the city used its own funds to put a new roof on the historic structure.
 Light rail service was also extended to the station site in 2006 and adds to local and Amtrak Thruway bus services.
 After taking possession of the building, the city moved immediately to improve parking facilities and other existing problems.
-The city also developed a three phase program for renovating the facility that included realigning the tracks, rehabilitating the historic station and enhancing intermodal connections.
+The city also developed a three-phase program for renovating the facility that included realigning the tracks, rehabilitating the historic station and enhancing intermodal connections.